Courtsdesk News – Terms of Service

 1. The Courtsdesk News Service is an information resource which enables Subscribers to inter alia conduct searches on the Courtsdesk News website, including information on court listings, court registers, and court cases.

-5. Subscription Fees shall be payable in advance immediately on the commencement of your Subscription, and thereafter on the renewal of each Subscription Period until you cancel your Subscription in accordance with clause 2.g or this Agreement is otherwise terminated in accordance with clause 5.b or clause 6.
+5. Subscription Fees shall be payable in accordance with the terms set out in the Subscription Agreement.
 If your Subscription is paid by credit card you shall provide Courtsdesk with valid, up-to-date and complete credit card details and you hereby authorise Courtsdesk to bill such credit card for the Subscription Fees.
-If payment of a Subscription Fee is delayed, Courtsdesk may suspend provision of the Courtsdesk News Service, and charge interest at the rate of 0.075% on the overdue amount for each calendar day of delay.
-The subscriber will reimburse to Courtsdesk all additional expenses incurred by Courtsdesk in relation to the collection of any amounts not paid by the due date of payment by the Subscriber.
+If payment of a Subscription Fee is delayed by more than ninety (90) days, Courtsdesk may suspend provision of the Courtsdesk News Service, and charge interest at the rate of 0.075% on the overdue amount for each calendar day of delay.
+The Subscriber will reimburse to Courtsdesk all additional expenses incurred by Courtsdesk in relation to the collection of any amounts not paid by the due date of payment by the Subscriber.

-6. All amounts and fees stated or referred to in this Agreement:
+6. Except as otherwise provided herein or in the Subscription Agreement, all amounts and fees stated or referred to in this Agreement:

 1. are non-refundable; and